ChristianJWKlein/Command-Shortcuts-Mac-Terminal-Git/commands.md

     2. In file that pops up, scroll up the the section"theme".

-    3. Follow link for git rep of themes.
-Quit then reopen terminal to see it applied.
+    3. Follow link for git Repo of themes.

+    4.

+    5. Quit then Reopen Terminal to see it applied.

 ### GET OUT OF VIM anywhere

     command : q a

-command : w q //alt. method
+    command : w q (alt. method)...Test

-### Open VS code from apple Terminal.
-SET FOLDER DEST to open
+### Ensure Directory- Open VS Code from Terminal

     code .